robertiansweetman/Packer/README.md

 ## Debian packer file

 1. VMware is very picky about the `"guest_os_type": "debian7-64",` was the only thing that workded which meant nothing built till I got this right...
+2. CURRENT STATUS is that the fakecomm host part doesn't seem to load
+3. VMware tool do not seem to be loaded!!
+See Slack notes for a way to do this

 ## VMWare packer file